CPJKU/audio_sheet_retrieval/README.md

 ```
 All results will be printed to your command line output
 and in addition dumped to the model folder in your <EXP_ROOT> directory (if the flag *--dump_results* is active).<br>
-Again, you can also evaluate a model individually:
+Again, you can also evaluate the models individually:
 ```
 python run_eval.py --dump_results --model models/mutopia_ccal_cont.py --data mutopia --train_split <path-to-sheet-manger>/sheet_manager/sheet_manager/splits/all_split.yaml --config exp_configs/mutopia_full_aug.yaml --estimate_UV --n_test 2000
 ```